-TrustFactory CAs will describe the conditions under which Certificates may be relied upon by Relying

-Parties within their CPS including the appropriate mechanisms available to verify Certificate validity (e.g. CRL or OCSP).
-Certificates may specify restrictions on use through critical certificate extensions, including the basic constraints and key usage extensions.
-Relying Parties should use the information to make a risk assessment to ensure suitability of usage and assurances made prior to relying on the Certificate.
+TrustFactory CAs will describe the conditions under which Certificates may be relied upon by Relying Parties within their CPS including the appropriate mechanisms available to verify Certificate validity (e.g. CRL or OCSP).
+Certificates may specify restrictions on use through critical certificate extensions, including the basic constraints, key usage and extended key usage extensions.
+Relying Parties should use the information to assess the risk and to ensure suitability of usage and assurances made prior to relying on the Certificate.